 ◾ Disabled people's organisations, providing information and ideas to use in advocacy for access and rights, and to engage in the consultation process.

 The main focus of the book is on facilities for families in rural and peri-urban areas of low- and middle-income countries, but many of the approaches and solutions may also be applied in institutional settings, such as schools and hospitals and in emergency situations.

 The book is available in English and French.
 Please see the links below that also allow to download individual chapters.

 Jones, H., Reed, B. (2005).
-Water and sanitation for disabled people and other vulnerable groups: Designing services to improve accessibility.
+Water and sanitation for disabled people and other vulnerable groups: Designing services to improve accessibility - (in English and French).
 WEDC, Loughborough University, UK

 English French Practitioners